SoundSliced/s_dropdown/README.md

 controller.highlightItem('B'); // highlight item 'B' by value controller.selectIndex(2); // select the 3rd item programmatically
 controller.selectItem('A'); // select item 'A' programmatically

+// Navigate to next/previous item with automatic wrapping controller.selectNext(); // select next item (wraps to first item if at end) controller.selectPrevious(); // select previous item (wraps to last item if at start)

 // Note: highlightAtIndex/selectIndex use indices from the original `items` list (0-based).
 If `excludeSelected` is true, the overlay may not show the item until re-opened and the highlight may be adjusted accordingly.

 Note: When you call `controller.open()` (and other controller actions), the dropdown requests focus automatically (when `useKeyboardNavigation` is true), so you can immediately use arrow keys and Enter/Escape without clicking the widget first.